codeforequity-at/botium-speech-processing/README.md

 * Build voice-enabled chatbot services (for example, IVR systems)
   * see the [Rasa Custom Voice Channel](./connectors/rasa)
 * Classification of audio file transcriptions
-* [Automated Testing](https://chatbotslife.com/testing-alexa-skills-with-avs-mocha-and-botium-f6c22549f66e) of Voice services with [Botium](https://medium.com/@floriantreml/botium-in-a-nutshell-part-1-overview-f8d0ceaf8fb4)
+* [Automated Testing](https://wiki.botiumbox.com/how-to-guides/voice-app-testing/) of Voice services with [Botium](https://botium.ai)

 ## Installation

 ### Software and Hardware Requirements

-* 8GB of RAM (accessible for Docker) and 40GB free HD space
+* 8GB of RAM (accessible for Docker) and 40GB free HD space (for full installation)
 * Internet connectivity
 * [docker](https://docs.docker.com/)
 * [docker-compose](https://docs.docker.com/compose/)

-_Note: memory usage can be reduced if only one language is required - default configuration comes with two languages._
+_Note: memory usage can be reduced if only one language for Kaldi is required - default configuration comes with two languages._

-### Use Prebuilt Docker Images
+### Full Installation (Prebuilt Docker Images)

 Clone or download this repository and start with docker-compose: